Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Introduction

 \section{Introduction}

-Over the past two decades, the field of sports analytics has evolved rapidly, with researchers exploring a variety of challenges, from assessing competitive balance in team sports~\citep{nikolakaki2020competitive}, to generating artificial datasets~\citep{garnica2022artificial}.
-Considerable effort has also been devoted to developing highly accurate models for forecasting match outcomes~\citep{wunderlich2021forecasting}.

 Tennis is a sport well-suited to predictive modelling, with dense tournament schedules generating extensive historical data.
-The official ranking systems of the Association of Tennis Professionals (ATP) and Women's Tennis Association (WTA) have been shown to exhibit some predictive power for match outcomes \citep{clarkedyte2000,klaassen2003forecasting}, but there are notable limitations: for example, ranking points accumulate over a 52-week period, without decay, which can mask recent changes in player form; while match-specific factors, such as surface type, tournament progression difficulty, and margin of victory in individual matches, are overlooked.
+The official ranking systems of the Association of Tennis Professionals (ATP) and Women's Tennis Association (WTA) have been shown to exhibit some predictive power for match outcomes \citep{clarkedyte2000,klaassen2003forecasting}, but there are notable limitations: for example, ranking points accumulate over a 52-week period, without decay, which can mask recent changes in player form, while match-specific factors, such as surface type, tournament progression difficulty, and margin of victory in individual matches, are overlooked.

 Some well-known methods have been applied to tennis and modified to accommodate these factors, such as a Bradley-Terry model with surface-specific adjustments \citep{mchale2011bradley} or Elo rating systems that incorporate margin of victory \citep{kovalchik2020extension, angelini2022weighted}.
+More recently, analysis has extended to progressively finer scales: from match outcomes to point-level dynamics such as unforced errors \citep{peiris2025unforced}, rally-level player characteristics \citep{epasinghege2025rally}, and shot-level tactics such as intended serve direction \citep{tea2023analysis}.

 Bookmakers are considered the most accurate predictors of match outcomes \citep{kovalchik2016searching}, with sophisticated models that adjust odds based on betting patterns and proprietary methods.
 Yet, despite the multi-billion dollar betting industry, one limitation that persists is the poor consideration of intransitivity \citep{van2025non}.
 Intransitivity is analogous to rock-paper-scissors.
 In tennis, it occurs where player A tends to defeat B, B defeats C, yet C defeats A, violating the assumption of transitive dominance.
-A famous example is Nadal beats Federer, Davydenko beats Nadal, yet Federer beats Davydenko.
-Such patterns are known to be common in tennis, with two recent papers finding evidence in both the WTA and ATP tours \citep{bozoki2016application, temesi2019interactive}, and recent work has shown these patterns create systematic biases in rating systems like Elo \citep{hamilton2024elo}.
+One example is Nadal beats Federer (24/40 career win rate), Federer beats Davydenko (19/21), yet Davydenko beats Nadal (6/11).
+Such patterns are known to be common in tennis, with two papers finding evidence in both the WTA and ATP tours \citep{bozoki2016application, temesi2019interactive}, and recent work has shown these patterns create systematic biases in rating systems like Elo \citep{hamilton2024elo}.